OrangeTux/orangetux.nl/content/post/cars-and-can.md

 external CAN devices, like our Arduino, are connected via serial and use their own protocol to communictie: slcan, which stands for serial can. slcan is an ASCII representation of CAN.
-The code on the Arduino does nothing more than translating CAN to slcan and vice verca.
+The code on the Arduino does nothing more than translating CAN to slcan and vice versa.

 ## can-utils